sarahdurks/readme-generator/README.md

 - [x] NPM
 - [x] Inquirer.js

+### Installation & Usage
+npm init
+npm install inquirer

+To use, run the following command at th root of your project:

+node index.js

+Then, complete the question series.

 #### User Story 📖
 > AS A developer
 > I WANT a README generator